 • Support for known file types.
 R-Linux searches for files with known typical features of their structures allowing the user to search for files on devices with unknown files systems, including an HD, CD, DVD, floppy disk, Compact Flash Card, USB drive, ZIP drive, Memory Sticks, and other removable media.

 • Scan process visualization.
 While scanning an object, R-Linux graphically shows items that have been found,.

 • Creates image files for an entire hard drive, partition, or its part.
 Such image files can be processed like regular disks.
 Images can be either simple exact object copies (Plain images) compatible with the previous versions of R-Linux , or compressed images that can be compressed, split into several parts, and password-protected.
 Such images are fully compatible with the images created by R-Drive Image , but incompatible with the previous versions of R-Linux .
 R-Linux can scan objects while creating their images.

 • Recovers files on damaged or deleted partitions.

 • Support for estimation of chances for successful recovery.

 • Recovered files can be saved on any (including network) disks visible by the host operating system.

 • Support for Linux mdadm Volumes

 • Support for Linux LVM/LVM2

-• Patterns (or templates) in the hexadecimal editor allowing for parsing the data according to specific data structure.
+• Patterns (or templates) in the hexadecimal viewer allowing for parsing the data according to specific data structure.
 Such patterns may be custom-created.